Department of Mathematics and Statistics

 Conferences and Workshops

-- In July 2021 I am organising a program at ICTS in Bangalore on Quantum Fields, Geometry and Representation Theory See the link for details and registration.
+- In July 2021 I organised a program at ICTS in Bangalore on Quantum Fields, Geometry and Representation Theory See the link for details and registration.

 - In January 2019 I organised a conference on Higher Structures in Holomorphic and Topological Field Theory, together with Vasily Pestun.